Did you know that a lot of plants love coffee just as much as you do?

 - Coffee grounds are a great fertilizer — Mixing grounds into compost gives your plants a healthy boost by adding to the organic matter in the soil.

-- Slugs hate coffee — Coffee is naturally repellent to a lot of pests, and is especially effective in keeping slugs away.
+- Slugs hate coffee — Coffee is naturally repellent to a lot of pests and is especially effective in keeping slugs and mosquitos away.

 - Worms love coffee — However you feel about them, worms are helpful in keeping soil healthy.
 They love to eat coffee grounds—and a little caffeine actually helps them “work” faster and live longer, happier lives in your garden.